MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 To resolve this issue, follow the instructions in [Common troubleshooting procedures for KMS and DNS issues](common-troubleshooting-procedures-kms-dns.md) to troubleshoot your network connections and DNS.

-### 0xC004B100 The activation server determined that the computer could not be activated
+### 0xC004B100 The activation server determined that the computer couldn't be activated

 <!--Missing intro-->